Conditions for eigenvalue configurations of two real symmetric matrices (signature approach): Problem

-Note that the whole expression is a quantified boolean combination of polynomial equations and inequalities, so-called ``a well-formed formula in the first order theory of real closed fields''.
-It involves the following variables: the entries of $F$ and $G$ and the eigenvalues $\alpha$ and $\beta$ and another variable $x$.
-The condition is not \textquotedblleft simple\textquotedblright\ in the sense that it involves quantified variables, namely $\alpha,\beta$ and $x$.
+Obviously, the above is a condition on the parameters of $F$~and~$G$ so that their eigenvalues are arranged in the given way.
+However, it is not ``simple'' in the sense that the expression involves quantified variables $\alpha$,~$\beta$, and $x$.

-Alfred Tarski's celebrated theorem on real closed fields states that every first order formula is equivalent to a quantifier-\emph{free} formula~\cite{Tarski:30}.
-Thus, by \textquotedblleft simple\textquotedblright \ condition, we mean a quantifier-\emph{free} formula in the entries of $F,G$; more concretely, a boolean combination of polynomial equations and inequalities in the entries of $F$ and $G$.
+Note that the whole expression (\ref{eq:qe}) is a quantified Boolean combination of polynomial equations and inequalities; in other words, it is a well-formed formula in the first-order theory of real closed fields.
+Alfred Tarski's celebrated theorem on real closed fields states that every first-order formula in the theory of real closed fields is equivalent to a quantifier-\emph{free} formula~\cite{Tarski:30}.
+Thus, by \textquotedblleft simple\ condition'', we mean a quantifier-\emph{free} formula in the parameters of $F$~and~$G$; concretely, this means an expression which can be readily rewritten as a Boolean combination of equalities and inequalities of polynomials in the parameters of $F$~and~$G$.